Bankole2000/hubFindr/README.md

 - [x] 404 page when user not found. (a given, doesn't need to be stated imho)
 - [x] Page Transitions (for a smoother User experience)
 - [x] **All** relevant links should go where they normally would on the ***actual*** website.
 Such links open in a new tab to indicate their externality (and for a better UX imho)
+- [x] Retry button to handle internet connection errors
 - [x] Functional navbar input to quick search for users on all pages.
-- [x] Focus on navbar search input on `/` key press (with cool micro-interaction animation)
+- [x] Focus on navbar search input on `/` key press (with simple micro-interaction animation).
+Blur on `Escape` key.
-- [ ] Input submission on `Enter` key
+- [x] Input submissions on `Enter` key
-- [ ] Search modal available on smaller / mobile devices
+- [x] Search modal available on smaller / mobile devices
-- [ ] Settings modal to allow user change gql variables
+- [x] Settings modal to allow user change gql variables: This means you can do things like:
+  - [x] Find a Users most starred repo,
+  - [x] Search for repos alphabetically, by creation date, by last pushed etc,
+  - [x] Recieve results in ascending or descending order
 - [x] Social Share cards for twitter and facebook.
 - [x] Use images from the buycoinsafrica website to express my enthusiasm for the role
-- [ ] Comment code for readability
+- [x] Comment code for readability
 - [x] `README.md` documention

 ## Applied Concepts